guptaa98/Microsoft_Azure_Nanodegree_Projects/Project 1-Optimizing an ML Pipeline in Azure/Readme.md

                              )
 The description of hyperdrive configuration are as follows -
 1. A sklearn estimator is created for interacting with train.py file.
 The source directory, the entry script and compute target are passed to the variable est.
-2. Random Parameter Sampler is chosed to be used and is stored in ps variable.
+2. Random Parameter Sampler is chosen to be used and is stored in ps variable.
    **Benefits**
    The main benefits include its support for termination of low-performance runs and the other one is that it supports both continuos and discrete parameters.
    There were two parameters passed, one was continuos that is regularization parameter '--C' where a uniformly distributed value distributed between (-.-5,0.1) will be chosen      at every iteration and a discrete parameter '--max_iter' which had a choice of value between (16,32,64,128).